Top 14 Big Cat Species in India - Popular & Biggest Wild Cats Fact

 Some amazing facts about the Pallas Cat:

-- There pupils contract into a small circle, unlike other cats which contract into vertical slits.
+- Their pupils contract into a small circle, unlike other cats which contract into vertical slits.

-- Pallas Cats are most expressive cats in the world
+- Pallas Cats are the most expressive big cats species in the world

 - They seem to be fat but they are just furry

-- Pallas Cats are great hunters and spend most of their time in hunting.
+- Pallas Cats are great hunters and spend most of their time hunting.

-- They are not much of the friendly species and most are found in caves.
+- They are not much of a friendly species and most are found in caves.